nspeed-app/nspeed/README.md

 Download the one for your system and rename it to nspeed.
 On Unix systems: chmod +x nspeed

-Source code with be released with v1.0
+Source code with be released before v1.0

 ## Development

 "commands" with planned implementation:
   - ping (icmp/udp/tcp latency)
   - p2p (webrtc over udp with STUN/ICE nat traversal)

+other planned features:
+  - web ui / remote control (api)
+  - formatted metrics (prometheus/openmetrics)
+  - and much more

 wip